Sidewalk Labs: The Yellow Book

-Sidewalk Labs provides a coffee table book to employees known as The Yellow Book, which contains aspirational designs of a futurist city run on its technology.
-In the book, the company proposes expanding its scope to include the power to levy taxes, control public services such as schools, roads, and public transportation, collect data on the current and past locations of all members of the community, and to help redesign the local criminal justice system.
-The book also describes a social credit system to reward "good behavior", a system which has been compared by some to the one used in China.
+Sidewalk Labs created a book detailing their broad ranging vision to transform cities that would inspire employees known as The Yellow Book.
+It contained aspirational designs of a futurist city run on its technology.
+In the book, the company proposed expanding its scope to include the power to levy taxes, control public services such as schools, roads, and public transportation, collect data on the current and past locations of all members of the community, and to help redesign the local criminal justice system.
+The book also described a social credit system to reward "good behavior", a system which has been compared by some to the one used in China.
 Sidewalk's proposed system also included rewards for sharing personal data.

-The book also includes the potential real estate profitability of such investments, containing theoretical proposals for communities in Detroit, Denver, and Alameda, California.
-The company has described this book as a "wide-ranging brainstorming process", and stated that most of its ideas were never considered for the Toronto project.
+The book also included the potential real estate profitability of such investments, containing theoretical proposals for communities in Detroit, Denver, and Alameda, California.
+The company has described this book as a "wide-ranging brainstorming process", and stated that most of its ideas were never considered for the Toronto project with many being very fantastical in nature and others being reminiscent of the Netflix series Black Mirror.